 Libby, Montana: Asbestos and Mesothelioma

-Thus, many residents of Libby were exposed to asbestos fibers over a long period of time.
-According to the Agency for Toxic Substances and Disease Registry (ATSDR), a mortality analysis of death certificates issued between 1979 and 1998 indicated a high number of deaths from malignant and nonmalignant cancers in the town of Libby.
+Consequently, thousands of residents in and around Libby were exposed to asbestos fibers.
+According to the Agency for Toxic Substances and Disease Registry, a mortality analysis of death certificates issued between 1979 and 1998 indicated a high number of deaths from cancer in the small town of Libby.

-Per the Environmental Protection Agency (EPA), the mines around Libby “may have produced 80 percent of the world’s supply of vermiculite.”
-Normally, vermiculite is a harmless clay-like material.
+According to the Environmental Protection Agency (EPA), the mines around Libby “may have produced 80 percent of the world’s supply of vermiculite.”
 Sold by W.R.
 Grace under the brand-name Zonolite, this material was widely used in such products as attic insulation.

-However, the Libby vermiculite deposits often contained asbestos fibers, thus spreading the carcinogenic minerals to other parts of the country.
-The EPA estimates that in 1985, 940,000 homes contained or had contained Zonolite vermiculite insulation.
+The EPA estimates that in 1985, around 940,000 homes contained or had contained Zonolite vermiculite insulation.

 Another Libby-area business affected by asbestos exposure was the Stimson Lumber Mill.
 The mill, which was destroyed in a 2010 fire, was closed in 2003 due to asbestos-related problems.